charlmistry/snowman-song-sorter/README.md

-# charasort
+# Snow Man Song Sorter
-A web based character sorter.
-Allows users to run through a manual merge sort of their favorite characters from a set.
+A web-based sorter.
+Allows users to run through a manual merge sort of their favorite items from a set.

 **Features**
  * Entirely client side, no backend server required.